The Life and Death of Missionary Bishop Seghers

 The bishop arrived safely in Sitka in July 1886, but the San Francisco Chronicle of August 24 that year reported that "Archbishop Seghers was assaulted and robbed of all his valuables by an Indian chief near Sitka recently.
 The robber was arrested, but was discharged without punishment."
 That wasn't the end of the bishop's troubles before even reaching the wilderness - the Atlanta Constitution, on September 9th, reprinted the following: "When Governor Swineford arrived here [Tacoma] last week from Washington it was reported to him that one of the chiefs of the Chilcoat Indians had insulted Bishop Seghers and party on their way to the Yukon.
 The governor took twelve men from Juneau and got the Idaho to take him and party to Chilcoat.
 On arriving there he invited the chief on board, under pretense that the governor wished to see him.
 When the chief came on board the steamer they had him put in double irons and put him down in the ship's hold and took him to Sitka before the commissioner, who, after hearing all the evidence, discharged the chief.
 No wonder the mob will drive out the Chinese and do what they please when the governor will do such a high-handed piece of work as to take a posse of men, kidnap an Indian and take him two hundred miles from home without authority."
 On October 5th, the New York Sun gave more details on that "insult": "Klanat, a chief of the Chiclat Indians of Alaska, who has held possession of a mountain pass through which all must pass to reach the new mines on the river Yukon, has been demanding and receiving tolls from travelers all summer, his demands increasing with success.
 His latest victim was Archbishop Seghers.
 He asked him a double price for certain services, and when the archbishop expostulated he laid violent hands upon him and robbed him of all the money he had.
 This led to the Alaskan Rob Roy's arrest, and he will be tried for his highway robbery."

-The Catholic Sentinel which on December 23, 1886, printed Bishop Segher's long letter describing his labour, is not online, but the letter appears to have been reprinted in G. F. Henley's 1897 Guide to the Yukon-Klondike Mines.
+The Catholic Sentinel which on December 23, 1886, printed Bishop Segher's long letter describing his labour, is online, and the letter appears to also have been reprinted in G. F. Henley's 1897 Guide to the Yukon-Klondike Mines.

 The San Francisco Chronicle was the first newspaper to report the murder, in a lengthy article on July 19, 1887.
 That article can be read here.